kongdelun/flsim/README.md

-# FLSim: A Federated learning simulator based on Pytorch and Ray
+# FLSim: A Federated Learning Simulator Based on Pytorch and Ray

 Algorithm
 - [x] FedAvg: [Communication-Efficient Learning of Deep Networks from Decentralized Data](http://proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf)